Testing Membership for Timed Automata: Property Testing

 For $i,j >1$, there is a simple recurrence relation between $A(i,j),A(i-1,j),A(i,j-1) $ and $A(i-1,j-1)$, which reflects 3 possible transformations: deletion of $w_1(i-2)$, deletion of $w_2(j-2)$ or edition of the last letters.
 Hence:

-In the example of Figure \ref{ted}, the timed edit distance is 10, and we can trace the correct transformations by tracing the Minimums for each $A(i,j)$: in this case, we erase $(a,5)$ and reinsert it at the right place.
+In the example of Figure \ref{ted}, the absolute timed edit distance is 10, and we can trace the correct transformations by tracing the minimum for each $A(i,j)$: in this case, we erase $(a,5)$ and reinsert it at the right place.